DaVinciGraph/DavinciPic/README.md

 ## context

-The context attribute is used exclusively when the type attribute is set to "token."
+The context prop is used exclusively when the type prop is set to "token."
 It specifies what kind of additional image should accompany the main token image as a smaller circle.
-This attribute accepts one of three specific values:
+This prop accepts one of three specific values:

 **"network":** If set, a smaller circle displaying the network logo (e.g., Hedera, Ethereum) will appear beside the primary token image.<br/>
 **"app":** If set, the smaller circle will show the logo or icon of the application associated with the token.<br/>